Robbie Grossman Preview, Player Props: Rangers vs. Athletics

 Robbie Grossman At The Plate

-- Grossman is batting .232 with 22 doubles, a triple, eight home runs and 42 walks.
+- Grossman has 22 doubles, a triple, eight home runs and 45 walks while hitting .232.

-- Grossman has driven in a run in 25 games this season (25.8%), including 10 games with more than one RBI (10.3%).
-He has also driven in three or more of his team's runs in five contests.
+- Grossman has picked up an RBI in 25.5% of his games this year, with two or more RBI in 10.2% of his games.
+He has also driven in three or more runs in five contests.

-- He has scored a run in 38 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.